 To calculate your LTT please visit the Welsh Revenue Authority’s LTT calculator page HERE.

-In England and Northern Ireland, the Government has recently (1st April 2021) changed its rules for overseas buyers.
+In England and Northern Ireland, the Government changed its rules for overseas buyers in 2021.
 For the first time, we will see investors from overseas, so people who are non-UK residents, have to pay a 2% stamp duty surcharge.
 It will apply to all residential property purchases and on rents on the grant of a new lease.
 Also, some UK resident firms, that are controlled by non-UK residents, will be liable.
-For more information visit the Government’s site here
+For more information visit the Government’s site here.